foundriesio/docs/source/reference-manual/security/factory-registration-ref.rst

 Registering Production Device by Default
 ----------------------------------------

-After the development cycle, when every device to be registered is a production device, it may be good to enable this by default in LmP.
+After the development cycle, when every device to be registered is a :term:`production device`, it may be good to enable this by default in LmP.

 Create or modify the ``lmp-device-register_%.bbappend`` file in the Factory's ``meta-subscriber-overrides``: